 Cities of the 1st Class - A city may petition to become a city of the 1st class when its population reaches 15,000.
 A city whose population is between 15,000 and 25,000 may elect to remain a city of the 2nd class but must become a city of the 1st class when it reaches 25,000 population.
 (Shawnee became a city of the 1st class on October 22, 1971).

 The City of Shawnee is divided into four (4) wards, with two (2) Councilmembers elected to represent each ward.
 The Mayor is elected to serve the City at-large.
-General City elections are held on the first Tuesday of election years.
-The term of office of members of the Governing Body elected at the City general elections held in April 2010 and April 2012 will be three (3) years.
-A general election of City officers shall be held on the first Tuesday in April of the year 2013 and of each odd number year thereafter.
-The term of office of members of the Governing Body elected at the City general election held in April of 2013 and all subsequent general elections shall be four (4) years.
+General City elections are held on the first Tuesday following the first Monday in November of odd-numbered years.
+The term of office of members of the Governing Body elected at the City general election shall be four (4) years.

-A primary election of City officers will be held on the Tuesday preceding by five weeks the first Tuesday in April of each year that the City has a City election in the event there are more than two (2) candidates for any office.
+A primary election of City officers will be held on the first Tuesday in August of every odd-numbered year in the event there are more than two (2) candidates for any office.
 If there are not more than two (2) candidates, there shall be no primary election for such office but the names of the candidate or candidates shall be placed on the general election ballot.